 For some, living in a house is a privilege of sorts.
 You have your very own place, no loud neighbors yelling through thin walls, and most importantly, a yard.
 It’s a perfect way to raise a family, own pets, and even practice a hobby or two in your garage or basement.
 But is this way of life as carefree and relaxed as one would think?

 Unfortunately, it’s not.
 Being a homeowner doesn’t mean you’re free from having to worry about numerous house-related problems.
 These issues are many; however, it’s important to start from the bottom—your basement.
-This article aims to explore the most common problems this space will face during three different stages.
+The goal of this post is to explore the most common problems this space will face during different periods.

-Problems You’re Likely to Face During the First Year
+Problems You’re Likely to Come Across in the First Year

 It’s safe to say that walking into your brand-new home for the first time is a great experience.
 In some ways, it’s like getting married and having kids.
 You see the rest of your life in flashes as you stroll around your new family home, preparing to settle down.